circleupx/circleupx.github.io/content/post/2023/json-api-implementing-filtering/index.md

 OData also offers [Built-in Query Functions](https://docs.oasis-open.org/odata/odata/v4.01/odata-v4.01-part1-protocol.html#sec_BuiltinQueryFunctions) but those functions are beyond the scope of this blog post.

-In order for the a client of the Chinook API to get find an invoice where the billing country is Germany and the related customer's first name is Leonie the client would have to use the following query string.
+In order for the a client of the Chinook API to find an invoice where the billing country is Germany and the related customer's first name is Leonie the client would have to use the following query string.

 ```bash
 GET /invoices?filter[invoices]=billingCountry eq 'Germany'&filter[customers]=firstName eq 'Leonie'&include=invoices HTTP/1.1
 ```

-Let's break down the request above, **/invoices** is the resource collection we are dealing with, then we have the query parameters, the first one, the JSON:API keyword filter, is used by the client to inform the server that the resource should be filtered, then we have **[invoices]**, this is used to inform the server that the filtering will be done against the resource invoices, remember JSON:API uses compound documents, so you can have a JSON:API document with multiple resources, we then use **=billingCountry eq 'Germany'** to inform the server that the filter is against the property billingCountry on the source invoices, with OData syntax, **eq** as mention above being used as the equals operators, then since invoice billingCountry is a string type we use single quotes to specify the value.
-The second filter, is against the customers resource, against the firstName property, using the eq operator from OData to inform the server to filter the resource to only customer that have a first name of Leonie.
+Let's break down the request above, **/invoices** is the resource collection we are dealing with, then we have the query string parameters, the first one is the JSON:API keyword filter and it is used by the client to inform the server that the resource should be filtered.
+The first LHS bracket with **invoices** is used to inform the server that filtering will be done against the resource invoices, remember JSON:API has [compound documents](https://jsonapi.org/format/#document-compound-documents), a single JSON:API document can have multiple resources.
+The next part, **=billingCountry eq 'Germany'** is used to inform the server that the filter should be against the property billingCountry on the source invoices, with OData syntax, **eq** as mention above being used as the equals operators, since invoice billingCountry is a string type we use single quotes to specify the value.
+The second filter is against the customers resource, in this filter the client tells the server to use the firstName property to and to filter the customer resource where that name is Leonie.

+Meaning the request above, when executed correctly by the server, will only return invoices where the customer's first name is Leonie and the invoice was in Germany.

 A quick aside, JSON is case sensitive, you can encounter APIs in different case formats, i.e. snake vs camel, therefore, when doing filtering, take into consideration the casing being used on the field you plan to filter one.

-Now that we know what the HTTP request will look like let's switch to the Chinook API and add the code needed to support filtering.
+Now that I know what the HTTP request will look like let's switch to the Chinook API and the code required to support filtering.

-First thing I am going to do is to install Superpower on the Chinook Core Project by running the following command.
+First thing I am going to do is to install Superpower on the Chinook Core Project by running the following dotnet command.

 ```shell
 dotnet add package Superpower --version 3.0.0